Helping make PR work

 They include online reporters of the existing newspapers as well as journalists from the purely online news outlets.
 Aside from CDN Digital, there is also the emergence of purely all news websites like iNews.ph and MetroCebu.News.

 Bloggers, meanwhile, primarily maintain blogs.
 Vloggers do videos in their Youtube channels or other video platform.
 But influencers could also have wield influence in various social media platforms like Facebook, Twitter, or Instagram.

 According to influencermarketinghub.com, an influencer “is an individual who has the power to affect purchase decisions of others because of his/her authority, knowledge, position or relationship with his/her audience.”
 He is “an individual who has a following in a particular niche, which they actively engage with.
 The size of the following depends on the size of the niche.”

 However, the rapid rise of influencers have created skills and ethical problems in some.
 The lack of skills, for instance, can be seen in those who just post press releases in toto.
 This can be remedied by trainings for those who plan to upgrade.
 But more insidious is the existence of influencers who place more importance to their own benefits than delivering quality service.
 More agencies, and brands, have identified and will tackle this in 2020.

-However, we note the rise of micro-influencers active in brand communities populated by fans.
-Brands will definitely benefit more from these kind on micro-influencers.
+However, we note the rise of micro influencers active in brand communities populated by fans.
+Brands will definitely benefit more from these kind of micro influencers in the Philippines.